stefanieklogan/Homework1CodeRefractor/ReadME.md

 Homework 1: CodeRefractor

-## Horiseon
+# Horiseon

-This webpage is the homepage for Horiseon Social Solutions Services.
-Horiseon provides businesses with online solutions to increase audience size/reach and sales.
+* Horiseon Social Solutions Services provides businesses with online solutions to increase audience size/reach and sales.

+* Horiseon's audience includes small-to-medium sized businesses looking to increase their online presence.
+They have proven strategies and practices for building foot traffic to a site, increasing search rankings/visibility as well as decreasing outside advertising costs.

+* Horiseon seeks to take the pressure and work of customer growth away from the business and put their practices into place.
+They are solution-driven with measureable results.

-Changes made as of 14 Dec 2020
+# Horiseon.com code changes / 14 Dec 2020

 ## New semantic HTML elements

 * Replaced div with nav for header class content due to three page navigation links in header section

-* Replaced div section that combined .search-engine-optimization, .online-reputation-management, .social-media-marketing
+* Replaced div with section that combined .search-engine-optimization, .online-reputation-management, .social-media-marketing

-* Replaced div with figure where .benefit-lead img, .benefit-brand img, .benefit-cost img was concerned
+* Replaced div with aside where .benefit-lead img, .benefit-brand img, .benefit-cost img was concerned

 ## New accessibility standards